 Although it’s only 262 metres high, reaching the summit of Frenchman Peak looks tricky as the slope can be impressive and the path to follow isn’t always clear.
 It’s only 3 kilometres return, and I honestly didn’t find it that hard at all.
 The signs indicate a 1 to 3 hours hike return, and it’s a good idea to take your time to enjoy the scenery.

 We aimed to arrive for sunset after a long day out of the park, exploring Duke of Orleans Bay.
-Without racing but without taking much photo breaks, it took us 30 minutes from the car park to reach the summit of Frenchman Peak.
+Without racing but without taking many photo breaks, it took us 30 minutes from the car park to reach the summit of Frenchman Peak.
 Because we watched the sunset from there, we had to go back at night.
 Although we had headlamps, it was difficult to find the sticks indicating the path, and we had to turn back a couple of times.

+The view from the lookout at Lucky Bay is hard to beat.
 To reach it, you can walk for 45 minutes along the beach at Lucky Bay.
 Or if you have a 4wd, it will only take a few minutes to drive there.
 We went there in the morning before it gets busy.
 The view was stunning.

 On our last morning in the National Park, we drove to the parts we hadn’t explored by foot: Rossiter Bay and Le Grand Beach.